-Wanderlust (video 2011, 30 mins) is a chronological log of video observations recorded over a year during walks in London.
-There is no narrative, no panning, there are no special effects.
+Wanderlust (video 2011, 30 mins) is a chronological log of video observations recorded over a year during walks in and around London.
 The camera remains fixed on a tripod and operates like CCTV, always recording without permission.
-Each video clip is a ten second fragment of life as this unfolds in front of the camera.
+Wanderlust works by fortuity: each video clip is a fragment of life as this unfolds in front of the camera.

-Art critic Colin Perry writes: ‘In Wanderlust (2011) Bakker has captured serendipitous beauty and abjection on the streets, parks and byways of London, which he filmed over a period of a single year.
+Colin Perry writes: ‘In Wanderlust (2011) Bakker has captured serendipitous beauty and abjection on the streets, parks and byways of London, which he filmed over a period of a single year.
 Every surface ripples with tragicomic potential.
-Wanderlust’s mood depends on the timely distribution of elements, from the sublime (an urban fox sleeping in a garden) to the ridiculous (a trumpet player whose only visible presence is a flared horn peaking out from behind a wall).
-This is humour in the minor key, muddled with signifiers of sexual desire and daily tragedy.
-Bakker’s videos give the sense that we are all embroiled in it up to our necks.’
+Wanderlust’s mood depends on the timely distribution of elements, from the sublime (an urban fox sleeping in a garden) to the ridiculous (a trumpet player whose only visible presence is a flared horn peaking out from behind a wall).’

-The two versions of Wanderlust by Bakker and Carr were shown together for the first time on 17 October 2013 at the Meantime in Cheltenham Spa. >
+The two versions of Wanderlust by Bakker and Carr were shown together on 17 October 2013 at the Meantime Project Space in Cheltenham Spa.

 Wanderlust (Christine Carr, video 2013, 30 mins), still from video